smthbrothrjdev/wargaming-course/src/pages/examples/CLA_Key-terms.md

 **C2.
 Use of Uncrewed Systems & AI-Enabled Networked C2**
 Sponsor mandates the inclusion of drones, robotic systems, and automated battle management to reflect core aspects of the EFDL concept.
-- **Assumption A2.1:** Blue forces will possess and employ AI-supported targeting tools and a heterogeneous suite of low-cost uncrewed systems (UAS, loitering munitions).
+- **Assumption A2.1:** Blue forces will possess and employ AI-supported targeting tools and a diverse suite of low-cost uncrewed systems (UAS, loitering munitions).

 **C3.
 Scenario Scope: Fixed Geographic and Strategic Context**
 The wargame must take place within the NATO eastern flank in a near-future conflict.
 WMDs are not expected or planned for.